2019 Convention: Session C Workshop Descriptions

-C2 Planning a New or Renovated Municipal Building: Steps for Success
+C2 Your Town Needs a New or Renovated Municipal Building - What Cements Its Success

 Whether it’s a town hall, public safety facility, library, school or other type of building, your capital expenditure is rooted in public interest and funding.
 Positioning the project from start to finish, by engaging the right building committee, legal and purchasing expertise, and design and construction support is key to keeping the project on budget and schedule.
 We will discuss project organization, legal and purchasing requirements, balancing project need within a reasonable budget, the Town’s responsibilities during both design and construction phases, and monitoring of the Town’s interests.
 Our program concludes with a flash round of Do’s and Don’ts for project success.